mxmxyz/tidal-guiot/README.md

 *Functions.hs*: Functions that I use every once in a while, useful for patterning things around (a bit barren for now).

-*Control.hs*: Defining parameters that I need to control my SC synths (repo for that in a while).
+*Control.hs*: Defining parameters that I need to control [my SC synths](https://github.com/mxmxyz/synthdefs).

 ## Installation